typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 Students will work in pairs, with a new text from those selected by the class in *Manuscript*.
 Each duo will sketch collaboratively and then implement a new expression together, via pair programming.
 The final web page will be responsive for mobile, desktop, and print layouts.

-Here we’re looking for successful design and development collaboration, <nobr>box-model</nobr> layout design, and use of responsive media queries.
+Here we’re looking for successful design and development collaboration, box-model layout design, and use of responsive media queries.
 <!-- .secondary -->

 ### Unit 3: Typography as Interface